 I enjoy making my science accessible to everybody and this is reflected in my role as a STEMNET ambassador where I work with schools to enthuse children about geology and space science.

 I’m also involved in a lot of science media work (print/TV/radio) for which you can see a summary below.
-I’m currently a host for a new StarTalk radio All-Stars podcast series and I’m also writing a popular science book called ‘Catching Stardust‘ that will be published by Bloomsbury Sigma in early 2018.
+I’m currently a host for a new StarTalk radio All-Stars podcast series and I’ve written a popular science book called ‘Catching Stardust‘ that will be published by Bloomsbury Sigma in March 2018.

 In 2013 I became a ‘BBC expert woman’ for space science and I have since appeared on television and radio regularly.
 I also became a British Science Association Media Fellow with The Guardian in 2013 where I wrote or contributed to over 20 written science articles and/or podcasts.
 Since then I have become a regular science contributor to The Conversation website where my articles remain as some of the top read of all OU academics and I also blog on my personal website about my research.

 I was the main organiser for the 2014 ‘Catch A Comet’ exhibit at The Royal Society Summer Exhibition which attracted over 15,000 visitors.